European Testing Week 2019

-Now in its 6th year since the launch in 2013 and the 4th year since hepatitis testing has been included, European Testing Week will take place on 23–30 November 2018.
+Now in its 7th year since launching in 2013 and in its 5th year of focusing on hepatitis as well as HIV, European Testing Week will take place once again on 22–29 November 2019.

-European Testing Week is a European-wide campaign that encourages public and partner organizations, including communities, and public health care institutes throughout the WHO European Region to unite for 1 week to scale up voluntary testing.
-The campaign promotes awareness of the benefits of earlier diagnosis of HIV and viral hepatitis infections and linkage to treatment and care, while respecting the principle of confidentiality.
+European Testing Week is a European-wide campaign that encourages public and partner organizations, communities and public health institutes throughout the WHO European Region to unite for 1 week to scale up voluntary testing.
+It promotes awareness of the benefits of earlier diagnosis of HIV and viral hepatitis infections and of effective links to treatment and care while respecting the principle of confidentiality.

 The primary goal of European Testing Week is to make more people aware of their HIV and/or hepatitis status and reduce late diagnosis.
 These goals are achieved by communicating the benefits of testing and supporting ongoing dialogue between all partners in the HIV and hepatitis communities to: